 Locally owned and operated, employing Vermonters, & actively supporting our Community.

-Currently owned by Emerson and Suzanne Lynn, The Messenger has been an integral part of the community keeping readers educated and informed about local news and events.
-Since 2002, the Messenger has received over 40 journalism awards in national, regional, and statewide competitions.
-To address greater commercial printing demands for small local businesses, the Messenger opened a print shop in the building – Messenger Print & Design (MP&D).
-Over the last thirty years, MP&D has grown from a print shop to a full-service design studio handling traditional print jobs, while helping local businesses with branding, and integrated marketing strategies executed via print, web and social media channels.
+The Messenger has been an integral part of the community keeping readers educated and informed about local news and events.
+The Messenger has received numerous journalism awards in national, regional, and statewide competitions.
+To address greater commercial printing demands for small local businesses, the Messenger opened a marketing agency in the building – Messenger Marketing.
+Over the last thirty years, Messenger Marketing, previously Messenger Print & Design, has grown from a print shop to a full-service marketing agency handling traditional print jobs, while helping local businesses with branding and integrated marketing strategies executed via print, web and social media channels.

-Working together the staff of the St. Albans Messenger and MP&D are capable of a wide variety of creative services including advertising, advertorial campaigns, social media support, graphic & website design, development and hosting.
+Working together the staff of the St. Albans Messenger and Messenger Marketing are capable of a wide variety of creative services including advertising, advertorial campaigns, social media support, videography, graphic & website design and development and hosting.
 All of these services are available in one location, with one team.

-The St. Albans Messenger is part of the Champlain Valley Newspaper Group, which includes the Milton Independent, Colchester Sun, Essex Reporter, and Addison Independent.
+The St. Albans Messenger is part of the O’Rourke Media Group, which includes the Milton Independent, Colchester Sun, Essex Reporter, and Addison Independent.
 Contact us today to advertise in these family-owned, community newspapers.